dreadnaut/bordercolors-d/README.md

 # BorderColors D

-## Mail-extension version ⚠

-A mail-extension version compatible with TB78+ is in progress.
-The initial version will lack some feature, but I plan to bring most back.

-However, some styles are not possible with the new API.
-If you have suggestions for new ones, open a issue on GitHub.

-## This extension

 If you have Thundebird configured with multiple accounts or identities, you might have sent emails from the wrong one once or twice.
 This add-on tries to prevent that mistake by adding a colorful border around the "New message"